 We are an immuno-oncology company with a limited operating history.
 Since inception in 2014, we have not generated any revenue and have incurred significant operating losses.
-Our net loss was \$70.4 million and \$44.9 million for 2018 and 2017, respectively and \$46.2 million and \$31.5 million for the six months ended June 30, 2019 and 2018, respectively.
-As of June 30, 2019, we had an accumulated deficit of \$186.0 million.
+Our net loss was \$19.5 million, \$44.9 million and \$31.5 million for 2016, 2017 and the six months ended June 30, 2018, respectively.
+As of June 30, 2018, we had an accumulated deficit of \$100.9 million.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 Since inception, we have devoted substantially all of our efforts to research and preclinical and clinical development of our product candidates, as well as to building out our management team and infrastructure.
 It could be several years, if ever, before we have a commercialized drug.
 The net losses we incur may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase substantially if, and as, we: